strigunov/steam-hourboost-mysql/README.md

-# Steam HourBoost Script with MySQL-Support
+# Steam HourBoost Script with MySQL and SteamGuard/Sentry-Support
 This is a simple Steam Hourboost Script with MySQL- and SteamGuard/Sentry-Support written in NodeJS.

 If you find any bugs, please do not hesitate to report them to me.